jfs325/AIInventoryAssistant/README.md

 This is by far not a perfect application, just an exploration of a use case for humanizing software using Language Learning Models.
 Here are some things I hope to work on in the future:

 Error checking to ensure that if the user enters non-inventory text, then it will tell the user that that is not what is is supposed to do.

+Exploring different ways inventory can be represented, and accounting for multiple representations in the model.

 Fine-tuning the model in order to allow subunits of items to be added.
 The model can add main units like "boxes" or "cases," but struggles to add smaller units, like cans within those boxes.